Wisconsin State Capitol Police Management Team

 Deputy Chief Litzkow is certified by the WI DOJ as a Firearms and Professional Communications instructor.
 He is co-chair of the Wisconsin Air Coordination Group and founded the Wisconsin Drone Network.
 Deputy Chief Litzkow is a 2016 graduate of the Leadership in Police Organizations course, a 2019 graduate of the Wisconsin Command College and is a Wisconsin Certified Public Manager (CPM).

-Lieutenant Onsgard serves as the Specialized Service Lieutenant where she oversees the Criminal Investigations Unit, Infrastructure Security Unit, Communications Unit, and the Executive Residence Detail.
-Lieutenant Onsgard began her law enforcement career in 2012 as a deputy for Dane County Sheriff’s Office and joined Wisconsin State Capitol Police in 2013 as a detective in the Criminal Investigation Unit.
-She was promoted to the rank of Lieutenant in March 2023, and represents our department on county-wide teams such as Crisis Intervention (CIT), Human Trafficking, and Sexual Assault Response (SART).
-Lieutenant Onsgard is certified through WI Department of Justice as an Emergency Vehicle Operations Course (EVOC) and Master CPR Instructor.
+Captain Abby Onsgard began her law enforcement career in 2012 as a deputy for the Dane County Sheriff’s Office and joined the Wisconsin State Capitol Police in 2013 as a Detective in the Criminal Investigation Unit.
+She was promoted to the rank of Police Captain in February 2024 and represents our department on county-wide teams such as Crisis Intervention (CIT), Human Trafficking, and Sexual Assault Response (SART).
+Captain Onsgard is certified through WI Department of Justice as an Emergency Vehicle Operations Course (EVOC) and Master CPR Instructor.
 She has attended numerous specialized training courses and provides instruction for state employees and new officers on topics such as crisis intervention, sexual assault, evidence, CPR, interview and interrogation, and report writing.

 Hogan photo.jpg